mtxdead10cc/adder-lang/readme.md

 ## Host integration

-The c code for this example can be found in the [examples](examples/host/main.c) folder.
+The c code referenced in this section can be found in the [examples](examples/host/main.c) folder.

 ### Register a log function